My fruit tree is dying.

-- Bugs - eg cherry slugs, caterpillar, fungus, etc. Often the leaf or fruit deformitiy will give you a clue.
+- Bugs - eg cherry slugs, caterpillar, fungus, etc. Often the leaf or fruit deformity will give you a clue.

-- Wind - shaking the tree at the roots will dislogde and damage the tree - often wont kill it but will set it back.
+- Wind - shaking the tree at the roots will dislodge and damage the tree - often wont kill it but will set it back.

-- Over Fertilising - this can "burn" the plant.
+- Over Fertilizing - this can "burn" the plant.
 Apply gentle fertiliser eg blood and bone during the growing months only, accompanied by watering.

-My fruit tree hasn't come into leaf, what's the problem?
+I planted my tree but it now wont come into leaf, what's the problem?

 This can be concerning, as when spring comes, we hope that the transplanted tree will break into leaf bud and settle into it's new home.
 Remember the main task for the new tree is to establish feeder roots so it can supply the new leaves with nutrients and water.

 Sometimes, the tree will wake up only later in spring and all that is needed is patience and a little watering to keep the roots moist.
 Some plants suffer from transplant shock e.g. Sloe plums and almonds.
 These occasionally wake up in late summer!